-• On street parking spaces: 7:00 A.M. to 12:00 A.M.
+On street parking spaces: 7:00 A.M. to 12:00 A.M.
+Parks: park operating hours

 Waste Removal

 - Food trucks must provide waste bins and remove all litter within 10 metres of their location, regardless of the source of the litter. - Vendors must develop a waste management plan for oil, fat, and grease disposal.